Asking applicants to submit samples of their academic work as part of their application has been a growing trend over the last few years.

 In other words, they think your graded work in high school will help them predict your ability to succeed in college.

 For that reason, before you delete, trash, or otherwise lose access to your work from junior year, take some time to get one or two samples ready to submit later when you apply.
-It will give you one less thing to stress about in the fall.
+You might not end up needing them, but if you do, you’ll have one less thing to stress about in the fall.

 Details about what graded work to submit and how to submit it will vary from college to college, but here are 6 tips that hold true for pretty much all of the colleges that will ask for one.